kelvinmozart/photo-organizer/README.md

 # Photo Organizer

 This script was created with the help of GitHub Copilot to organize your photos into folders based on their creation date (month and year).
+It was my first time using Python in a personal project.

 ## Features